len-sla/K8s/README.md

 You can install and use a wide variety of kubectl plugins to enhance your Kubernetes experience.

 Linux
-Bash or ZSH shells
+Bash or ZSH shells.
 Make sure that git is installed.
 Run this command to download and install krew:

  ```
     (
       set -x; cd "$(mktemp -d)" &&